-The faster you drive your Slash 4X4 Ultimate, the more quickly it will near the limit of radio range.
+The faster you drive your model, the more quickly it will near the limit of radio range.
 At 60mph, a model can cover 88 feet every second!
 It's a thrill, but use caution to keep your model in range.
-If you want to see your Slash 4X4 Ultimate achieve its maximum speed, it is best to position yourself in the middle of the truck's running area, not the far end, so you drive the truck towards and past your position.
+If you want to see your model achieve its maximum speed, it is best to position yourself in the middle of the truck's running area, not the far end, so you drive the truck towards and past your position.
 In addition to maximizing the radio's range, this technique will keep your model closer to you, making it easier to see and control.

-No matter how fast or far you drive your Slash 4X4 Ultimate, always leave adequate space between you, the model, and others.
+No matter how fast or far you drive your model, always leave adequate space between you, the model, and others.
 Never drive directly toward yourself or others.